yfujis/yfujis.github.io/_posts/2026-05-29-brainstem-automation-by-talking-to-an-llm.md

 3. lower cognitive load

 It also makes batch updates much more practical.
-If I need to normalize notes or correct metadata across many subjects, I can do that with a script instead of a long browser session.
+If I need to normalize notes or add metadata across many subjects, I can do that with a script instead of a long browser session.

 ## Try it yourself